fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Fixed: Compatibility with plugin Advanced Coupons for WooCommerce Free.
 Fix positioning for coupon section.
+* Improved: Display checked checkbox in substep review text as "yes", instead of showing the actual checkbox value.

 = 4.2.4 - 2026-06-02 =